e-picas/bash-library/doc/Man-pages.md

 Man pages - Bash-Library
 ========================

-The library can construct a king of **manpage** for each script, as the manual string of the library itself.
+The library can construct a kind of **manpage** for each script, as the manual string of the library itself.

 For a full example, see the `bin/manpage-test.sh` script.